gp-repos/DockerCheatSheet/Info/docker-container.md

 -   `top`: Display the running processes of a container.
 -   `unpause`: Unpause all processes within one or more containers.
 -   `update`: Update configuration of one or more containers.
 -   `wait`: Block until one or more containers stop, then print their exit codes.

+Each subcommand has its own set of options and parameters.
+You can use the `docker container <subcommand> --help` command to see the options and parameters for a specific subcommand.